PyChanyoung/PyChanyoung.github.io/_posts/2023-10-08-AceProductcaseInterviewQuestions.md

 **Scenario Examples:**

 1. The ETA of Lyft or Uber drivers has increased by 3 minutes, and you are asked to explain why.

    - Internal factors (e.g., changes to the app's algorithm)
    - External factors (e.g., changes in traffic patterns or increased demand for rides)

+   - Sample Answer: I'd start by checking if there were any recent changes to the app's algorithm that might affect the ETA.
+If that's not the case, I'd then look into external factors.
+It's possible that there's been a significant change in traffic patterns, or there might be an increased demand for rides causing drivers to be busier than usual.

 2. Investigating a 1% drop in daily active users of Slack.

+   - Sample Answer: My initial step would be to check if there were any recent updates or changes to Slack that might have caused user dissatisfaction.
+If nothing stands out, I'd then consider external factors, such as competitor activity or market changes.
+Additionally, it would be crucial to gather user feedback to directly understand any pain points they might be facing.

 3. A referral program in DoorDash isn't generating the expected response rate.

+   - Sample Answer: First, I'd want to examine the user experience of the referral process itself.
+Is it intuitive and easy?
+If the process is fine, then I'd look at the incentives being offered – are they compelling enough for users to refer?
+Beyond that, I'd analyze external factors like market saturation or if competitors are offering more attractive referral schemes.

 ### 4. Product Specific (13%)